covjson/specification/profiles.md

 #### PointSeries profile

-- A domain with PointSeries profile must have the axes `"x"`, `"y"`, and `"t"` where `"x"` and `"y"` must have a single coordinate only.
+- A domain with PointSeries profile MUST have the axes `"x"`, `"y"`, and `"t"` where `"x"` and `"y"` MUST have a single coordinate only.
-- A domain with PointSeries profile may have the axis `"z"` which must have a single coordinate only.
+- A domain with PointSeries profile MAY have the axis `"z"` which MUST have a single coordinate only.

 Example:
 ```js